 enterprise use-cases, you will want to use the single-tenant Redirect URI.
 Replace

-YOUR_ACCESS_URLwith the appropriate Access URL for your region and plan.
+YOUR_AUTH0_URIwith the appropriate Auth0 URI for your region and plan.

 |Application Type||Redirect URI|